mulesoft/api-console/docs/gh-pages.md

   cp ~/.ssh/gh-travis_rsa ./
 ```

-2. Install Travis CLI as described in [installation guide](https://github.com/travis-ci/travis.rb#installation) if you haven't already done so.
+2. Install Travis CLI as described in the [installation guide](https://github.com/travis-ci/travis.rb#installation) if you haven't already done so.

 3. Use Travis CLI to add an encrypted key to your repository.